Iron Deficiency (Anemia) Symptoms, Causes and Risk Factors - Dr. Axe

 • When you eat different foods together, they can interact to either boost the body’s ability to absorb iron, or they can do the opposite and make it harder to absorb the iron present in the foods.

 If you are a vegetarian or vegan, you’ll want to be careful about getting enough iron and may want to consider taking an iron supplement.
 This is because the type of iron found in plant foods is known to not be as absorbable as animal sources of iron are.
-Iron from meat, poultry and fish − heme iron − is absorbed two to three times more efficiently than iron from plants (non-heme iron) is absorbed.

 The amount of iron absorbed in the body also depends on the other types of foods eaten at the same meal.
 Foods like meat or fish that contain the animal source of iron (heme-iron) enhance the body’s ability to absorb the type of iron present in plant foods (non-heme iron).

 Iron can be found in plant foods such as spinach and beans, but when you eat these foods along with an animal source of iron, your body is able to use the iron better.
-Because foods containing vitamin C can also enhance non-heme iron absorption, this is another useful way for vegetarian and vegans to increase their iron stores.
+Because foods containing vitamin C can also enhance non-heme iron absorption, this is another useful way for vegetarians and vegans to increase their iron stores.

 There are also substances found naturally in some foods and drinks that decrease the body’s ability to absorb iron.
 Foods that contain chemical compounds like polyphenols, phytates or calcium make it harder for the body to absorb and store iron.
 These can be found in such foods as tea, coffee, whole grains, legumes, nuts, seeds and dairy products.